abellisco/liscolab/README.md

 # LiscoLab.github.io
-This is a site managed and supported by the members of the Liscovsky-Barrera organization.
+Contributing to the community

+Liscovsky-Barrera team.